htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``DAGMAN_SUPPRESS_JOB_LOGS`` :index:`DAGMAN_SUPPRESS_JOB_LOGS`
-    A boolean value specifying whether events should be written to a log file specified in a node job’s submit description file.
+    A boolean value specifying whether events should be written to a log file specified in a node job's submit description file.
 The default value is ``False``, such that events are written to a log file specified by a node job.